 (And you can also tell I used the thesaurus for this blog post.)

 Using a thesaurus can help enhance your writing but it can also make you sound like a pretentious snob, so my advice is to use the thesaurus with care (or, in other words, caution, guardedness, prudence, or circumspection.)

 Using it too much can also completely muddy what point you hoped to get across in the first place.

-This will go against the KISS rule here a bit, (by adding more than I need to to this post) but after Googling the term and how it relates to writing, I discovered the term was actually used first as a design principle by the US Navy in 1960.
+This will go against the KISS rule here a bit, (as I add more to this post than is probably needed) but after Googling the term and how it relates to writing, I discovered the term was actually used first as a design principle by the US Navy in 1960.
 According to the not-always-correct Wikapedia.com: “The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.”

 Other phrases associated with the acronym, which could also work for writing, include “Keep It Short and Simple”, “Keep it Simple and Straightforward”, “Keep It Small and Simple,” or even “Keep It Stupid Simple.”

-So, the bottom line is that why you are keeping it simple, don’t be afraid to shake things up a bit with your language so you can avoid redundancy in your prose.
-B
+So, the bottom line is that while you are keeping it simple, don’t be afraid to shake things up a bit with your language so you can avoid redundancy in your prose.